 The Administrative Services Division provides oversight, training, and guidance for the Document Management Program in record-keeping, Army addresses, correspondence preparation, office symbols, official mail and distribution, forms and Freedom of Information Act / Privacy Act requests.

-Army Community Service (ACS) provides the following programs and resources for service members their families, retirees and DoD Civilians: Army Emergency Relief (AER), Army Family Action Plan (AFAP), Army Family Team Building (AFTB), Army Volunteer Corps (AVC), Exceptional Family Member Progam (EFMP), Family Advocacy Program (FAP), Financial Readiness Program, Information, Referral & Follow-up (IR&F), Military Family Life Counselor (MFLC), Mobilization, Deployment & Support Stability Operations (MD&SSO), New Parent Support Program, Relocation & Employment Readiness Program, Survivor Outreach Services (SOS).
+Army Community Service (ACS) provides the following programs and resources for service members, their families, retirees and DoD civilians: Army Emergency Relief (AER); Army Family Action Plan (AFAP); Army Family Team Building (AFTB); Army Volunteer Corps (AVC); Exceptional Family Member Progam (EFMP); Financial Readiness Program; Information, Referral & Follow-up (IR&F); Military Family Life Counselor (MFLC); Mobilization, Deployment & Support Stability Operations (MD&SSO); and Relocation.

 The Army Substance Abuse Prevention program provides education & early intervention to help commanders, civilian supervisors, and the installation community reduce lifestyle risk factors to increase healthy outcomes.

 The Casualty Assistance Office provides assistance to next-of-kin of critically injured, ill or deceased service members, retirees, and veterans to include benefits counseling; military funeral honors; and Casualty Assistance / Notification Officer training.

 Installation chaplains provide comprehensive religious support for the spiritual and moral needs of soldiers and airmen, other service members, family members, retirees, and authorized civilians.